Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Open the main navigation menu.
 2. Review labels and test each navigation link.

+**Expected Result:** The menu should be clearly structured and functional.

-**Expected Result:** Verify that the menu is clearly structured and functional.
+**Actual Result:** The nav menu is clearly structured and functional.

 ---